 Learn from the pros

-Her vision may be to win Olympic gold in four years’ time.
-To achieve that, she may set herself three key objectives – one around skills, race tactics and technique, one around fitness and one around mental toughness.
-And for each of her three key objectives, she may set 5 goals.
-Taking her core objective of fitness, her goals could be to run a sub-four-minute mile, bench press 100kg, deadlift three times their own body weight, do 20 pullups and sprint 100 metres in under 12 seconds.
+Her vision may be to win Olympic gold in four years.
+To achieve that, she may set herself three key objectives – one around skills, including race tactics and technique, one around fitness and one around mental toughness.
+And for each of her three core objectives, she may set 5 goals.
+For the fitness objective, her goals could be to run a sub-four-minute mile, bench press 100kg, deadlift three times their own body weight, do 20 pull-ups and sprint 100 metres in under 12 seconds.

-The thing is, each of these five goals are challenging outcomes in their own right.
+The thing is, these five goals are challenging in their own right.
 So the athlete may take each of them and set smaller milestones to keep them engaged with the process of moving towards those outcomes.

-Taking the goal of being able to do 20 pullups, our athlete may only be able to do 5 of them today.
-But she may set a milestone of being able to do 7 by next month and 10 by the end of the next quarter and 12 by the end of the year.
+For the 20 pull-ups goal, our athlete may only be able to do 5 of them today.
+She may set a milestone of doing 7 by next month, 10 by the end of the next quarter, and 12 by the end of the year.

 Can you apply this?

 Sporting analogies are often applied to business.
 But that’s for a good reason.
 There are clear applications from one to the other – they’re competitive, based on seeking achievement, and often require teamwork and communication.
-The setting of smaller milestones around medium-term goals and longer-term ambitions is an equally useful tactic for both sports coaches and business leaders.
+Setting smaller milestones around medium-term goals and longer-term ambitions is an equally useful tactic for both sports coaches and business leaders.

-How might you apply milestone setting to your team’s goals?
-These could be things like weekly sales targets – with a reward of an early finish on a Friday and a few beers.
-Or it could be an increase in the weekly customer satisfaction score.
-Or it could be a 1% increase in profit margin against a bigger goal to increase it by 5%.
+How might your team break down their goals into milestones?
+These could be things like creating weekly sales targets – with a reward of an early finish on a Friday and a few beers, increasing in the weekly customer satisfaction score, a 1% increase in profit margin against a bigger goal to increase it by 5%.